ghillb/clip-gitter/README.md

 - Normal Git push operations

 ### Non-History Mode
-- All clipboard content saved to `clip.txt`
+- All clipboard content saved to `clipboard.txt`
 - File is overwritten with each new clipboard content
 - Git history is not preserved (uses commit amend)
 - Force pushes to keep repository clean

+### Single File Mode
+- All clipboard content is appended to `clipboard.txt`.
+- Each entry is prepended with a timestamp and counter.

 ## Error Handling